-In order to ensure that the Town of Avon is properly protected from insurance claims arising out of work performed on behalf of the Town by outside contractors, the Town established minimum policy limits and coverage requirements that are mandatory effective June 1, 2011.
+In order to ensure that the Town of Avon is properly protected from insurance claims arising out of work performed on behalf of the Town by outside contractors, the Town established minimum policy limits and coverage requirements that are mandatory as identified on the Town's website.
 The Town expressly reserves the right, in its sole discretion, to require higher policy limits, additional types of coverage, and additional provisions.
 These limits and requirements are available as a separate document entitled "Minimum Insurance Requirements for Sewer, Excavation and Driveway Permits".
 This document can be downloaded from the Town's Engineering, Sewer and GIS Department web page.